Skip to content

 auto& [r3, r4] = range;

-The underlying mechanism works like this: the compiler first declares an anonymous variable (whose type is determined by auto/auto&/const auto&/auto&&), and initializes it with the expression on the right.
-Then, each bound variable is a reference to a member of this anonymous variable (or, in the case of by-value, a reference to a member of the copy).
+The underlying mechanism: the compiler first declares an anonymous variable (type decided by auto/auto&/const auto&/auto&&) and initializes it with the right-hand side.
+Then each bound variable is a reference to a member of that anonymous variable (or, for the by-value case, a reference to a member of the copy).

 cpp